 [Set out inquiry or inquiries.]

 Notice is hereby given that all persons claiming to be entitled under the said inquiry [or inquiries] are to send by post prepaid to of so as to reach that address on or before 20 , their full names, addresses and descriptions, and full particulars of their claims or in default thereof they will be excluded from the benefit of the said judgment [or order] unless the Court on application otherwise orders.
-Claimants are to attend personally or by their solicitor before the master in his chambers, Supreme Court, David Malcolm Justice Centre, 28 Barrack Street, Perth, on at o’clock in the noon, being the time appointed for adjudicating upon the claims.
+Claimants are to attend personally or by their solicitor before the Supreme Court, David Malcolm Justice Centre, 28 Barrack Street, Perth, on at o’clock in the noon, being the time appointed for adjudicating upon the claims.

 Dated this day of 20 .